Tea-n-Tech/professional-python/5-continuous-integration/README.md

 # ...
 ```

-Now in the workflow file, BEFORE running `task setup` add the
+Now in the workflow file, BEFORE running `task install` add the
 following code:

 ```yaml